lpld2000/Estimation-of-obesity-levels/README.md

 And after that we did some models like KNN, Decision tree, Support vector machine and Random Forest.
 Then we saw that we had a good prediction result with KNN so we decided to change the hyperparameters in the KNN and we obtained an accuracy of 81%.

+FOR THE API, YOU NEED TO LAUNCH IT IN THE COMMAND.EXE USING "streamlit run API_PROJET.PY".

 To conclude, the most difficult parts for us was to create the models and to adapt them for our dataset and previously to make the visualization of the data with the plot.